5 Best Non-Toxic Dishwasher Detergents

 A surfactant is made from ingredients that produce lather or foam.
 There are hundreds of them, some that are safe and many that are not.
 The most used surfactants in dishwasher detergents are ethoxylated surfactants, which are toxic.

 Many companies have actually found it relatively easy to cut out the aforementioned ingredients like ammonia, chlorine, and synthetic fragrances to claim they are a “natural detergent.”
-However, ethoxylated ingredients like alcohol ethoxylate or alkoxylated alcohol remain present even in so-called “non-toxic” detergents (like Dr. Mercola Greener Cleaner Dishwasher Pouches, and Seventh Generation Dishwasher Detergent Packs).
-The ethoxylated ingredients are concerning, because their residues can be carcinogenic, and studies have found that residue from ethoxylated ingredients on dishes may lead to chronic inflammatory disease by damaging the gut’s epithelial barrier, a condition often called “leaky gut.”
+However, ethoxylated ingredients like alcohol ethoxylate, or alkoxylated alcohol, remain present even in so-called “non-toxic” detergents (like Dr. Mercola Greener Cleaner Dishwasher Pouches, and Seventh Generation Dishwasher Detergent Packs).

 Why Is Finding Non-Toxic Dishwasher Detergents Difficult?